 OK, so as you can see, if you like chocolate, Cozumel will hook you up. 😉

 And if you don’t?
-The other food and drink options are never ending…
+The other food and loads of yummy drink options in Cozumel are nearly endless.

 Check out our overview of all kinds of cuisines the island has to offer in this full Guide to Cozumel Restaurants, right here.

-And if you just want a safe (but good) go to, here a good roundup of the island’s Top Pizza Joints.
+And if you just want a safe (but good) “go-to,” here’s a good roundup of the island’s Top Pizza Joints.

 And of course, let’s not forget about the best tacos in Cozumel…